Bla125/JCL-Scan/README.md

 # JCL-Scan
-Looks through all members of a PDS for JCL and outputst the important information.
+Looks through all members of a PDS for JCL and outputs the important information.